waggle-sensor/summer2021/getting_started.md

 2. Argonne Collaborator Account
-Skip this if you already have a Argonne Domain or Argonne Collaborator account. https://apps.anl.gov/registration/collaborators
+Skip this if you already have a Argonne Domain or Argonne Collaborator account.

+https://apps.anl.gov/registration/collaborators

 3. LCRC Account
 Needed to get access to our data store ( https://www.lcrc.anl.gov/for-users/getting-started/getting-an-account/ )

-  a) Request membership to the `waggle` project by clicking "Join Project" on the right and then searching for waggle.
+  1. Request membership to the `waggle` project by clicking "Join Project" on the right and then searching for waggle.
 Also add yourself to the `lcrc` project by doing the same thing.
 You should automatically be added to `lcrc`, but you will need to contact Raj or Pete when you request access to waggle, since they will need to accept the request.
-  b) Add your public SSH key to the LCRC account.
+  2. Add your public SSH key to the LCRC account.

 4. JLSE account (Edge Testbed)